MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 ### Review errors in detail

-Many errors may make no sense to you, phrased as they are in the terms of the compiler.
+Many errors might not make sense to you, phrased as they are in the terms of the compiler.
 In those cases, you might need additional information.
-From the **Error List** window, you can do an automatic Bing search for more information on the error or warning.
+From the **Error List** window, you can perform an automatic Bing search for more information on the error or warning.
 Right-click on the corresponding entry line and select **Show Error Help** from the context menu, or select the hyperlinked error code value in the **Code** column of the **Error List**.

 ![Screenshot of the Visual Studio error list Bing search.](../ide/media/vs_ide_gs_debug_error_list_error_help.png)

 Depending on your settings, either your web browser displays the search results for the error code and text, or a tab opens inside Visual Studio and shows the results of the Bing search.
-The results are from many different sources on the Internet, and not all may be helpful.
+The results are from many different sources on the Internet, and you might not find all to be helpful.

 ## Use code analysis